Sippintea00/csci-1090-f25-ps1/README.md

 ## Reminder: Important Guidelines
 * Your problem set must be submitted with GitHub.
 If you are struggling to use GitHub, the TAs or I can help during office hours.
 * You do not need to do error checking of user input.
 You can assume the user will always enter the kind of iput you ask for.
-* Comments are not required yet, but they are strongly encouraged so that we can give you extra credit.
+* Comments are not required yet, but they are strongly encouraged.
 * Points will be deducted if your output does not match the requires format.
 * Points will be deducted if your files are not named as required.
 * Points will be deducted if your files are not in the correct location (i.e., in the top-level directory where you see the `README`.)